-QUALITY CONTROL Moisture UNITS PQL METHOD Blank
+QUALITY CONTROL Moisture UNITS PQL.
+METHOD Blank

 Date prepared - 16/3/10

 Date analysed - 16/3/10

 Moisture % 0.1 LAB.8 <0.10

-QUALITY CONTROL UNITS PQL METHOD Blank

-Asbestos ID - soils

-Date analysed - [NT]

-QUALITY CONTROL Total Phenolics in Soil UNITS Dup.
-Sm# Duplicate Base + Duplicate + %RPD Spike Sm# Spike % Recovery Date extracted - [NT] [NT] 38861-2 17/3/10 Date analysed - [NT] [NT] 38861-2 17/3/10 Fotal Phenolics (as Phenol) mg/kg [NT] [TN] 38861-2 93% procedures.
+QUALITY CONTROL Asbestos ID - soils UNITS PQL METHOD Blank Date analysed - [NT] = QUALITY CONTROL Total Phenolics in Soil UNITS Dup.
+Sm# Base + Duplicate Duplicate + %RPD Spike Sm# Spike % Recovery Date extracted - [NT] [NT] 38861-2 17/3/10 Date analysed - [NT] [NT] 38861-2 17/3/10 Total Phenolics (as Phenol) mg/kg [NT] [NT] 38861-2 93%

+Envirolab Reference: 38861 Revision No: R 00 ACCREDITED FOR TECHNICAL COMPETENCE

+Asbestos: A portion of the supplied sample was sub-sampled for asbestos according to Envirolab procedures.
 We cannot guarantee that this sub-sample is indicative of the entire sample.

-Asbestos: A portion of the supplied sample was sub-sampled for asbestos according to Envirolab

 Envirolab recommends supplying 30-40g of sample in it's own container.

-NT: Not tested PQL: Practica

-PQL: Practical Quantitation Limit

-<: Less than >: Greater than
+Asbestos was analysed by Approved Identifier: Matt Mansfield

+INS: Insufficient sample for this testNT: Not testedPQL: Practical Quantitation Limit<: Less than>: Greater thanRPD: Relative Percent DifferenceNA: Test not requiredLCS: Laboratory Control SampleNR: Not requested

 Blank: This is the component of the analytical signal which is not derived from the sample but from reagents, glassware etc, can be determined by processing solvents and reagents in exactly the same manner as for samples.
 Duplicate: This is the complete duplicate analysis of a sample from the process batch.
 If possible, the sample selected should be one where the analyte concentration is easily measurable.

 Matrix Spike: A portion of the sample is spiked with a known concentration of target analyte.
 The purpose of the matrix spike is to monitor the performance of the analytical method used and to determine whether matrix interferences exist.
 LCS (Laboratory Control Sample): This comprises either a standard reference material or a control matrix (such as a blank sand or water) fortified with analytes representative of the analyte class.
 It is simply a check sample.
 Surrogate Spike: Surrogates are known additions to each sample, blank, matrix spike and LCS in a batch, of compounds which are similar to the analyte of interest, however are not expected to be found in real samples.